ethanwhite/swc-bootcamp-material/Lectures/sql.md

 Database Design
 ---------------

+1. Order doesn't matter
+2. No duplicate rows
+3. Every row-column combination contains one value
+4. One field per type of information
+5. No redundant information
+6. One table per class of information

 Each field in a database should store a single value.
 Information should not be duplicated in a database.
 Each table should be about a single subject (avoids unnecessary replication).
 When naming fields, you should think about meaning,